rfelixallen/inhospitable/README.md

 TODO for Extra Features
 * Perlin noise map generation
 * Add in Color
-* Add in Save/Load
 * Terrain Fixes
 ** Prevent Player from starting inside an unwalkable position

 Log
 8/2/15
 -Fixed the menu bug that would not redraw map until user input while also processing an enemy turn.
+Experimented with logging and saving.
+Decided that saving existed outside the scope of this game.
+This game is meant to be played in one sitting.

 7/29/15
 -Updated Menu so that the text fully displays, and there is also a help menu for instructions.